New York family of five among the dead in Costa Rican plane crash

 Punta Islita, on Costa Rica’s Pacific Coast, is popular among North American and European tourists for its pristine beaches and lush landscape.

-Reporting by Daniel Trotta; Editing by Jonathan Oatis
+Reporting by Daniel Trotta; Editing by Jonathan Oatis and David Gregorio